 Cognitive restructuring is a great technique to use to think about difficult or painful events more objectively.
 Use it as part of the way that you keep your journal.

-Try not to "sugarcoat" your day as you write – be honest about what you thought, how you acted, or how a person or event made you feel.
+Try not to "sugarcoat" events as you record them.
+You'll only learn from your experiences if you're honest about them.
+Be candid about what you thought, how you acted, or how a person or situation made you feel.

-Focus on Positives and Negatives
+6. Focus on Positives and Negatives

-Keep Your Goals in Focus
+7. Keep Your Goals in Mind

 Think about your long-term goals as you make your journal entry.